mozey/jquery-automator/README.md

 See the examples folder.

-`automator` will iterate over the test "path selectors" with a delay (default is 500ms) between each iteration.
+`automator` will iterate over the test "path selectors" with a delay between each iteration, default delay is 500ms.
 This is useful when the action for that iteration is something like an Ajax request.